Suing a Hospital to Collect More Money Under a Little Known Federal “Malpractice” Statute

-3. There are no caps on pain and suffering damages like in many state medical malpractice laws.
-So you can potentially collect much more money on the EMTALA claim then with the state claim.
+- There are no caps on pain and suffering damages like in many state medical malpractice laws.
+So you can potentially collect much more money on the EMTALA claim than with the state claim.

-4. EMTALA does not require you to prove negligence, just that the doctor, nurse or hospital did not follow the exact requirements spelled out in the statute.
+- EMTALA does not require you to prove negligence, just that the doctor, nurse, or the hospital did not follow the exact requirements spelled out in the statute.
 This is called strict liability.

 So now that we know the benefits of using the EMTALA statute along with state medical malpractice statutes, let’s look at exactly what obligations are placed on hospital personnel by the EMTALA.
 Remember, if the hospital does not follow the requirements of the statute, they are liable regardless of fault.

-1. When a person comes into a medical facility and asks to be evaluated, the hospital must provide a medical screening examination (MSE) to determine if there is an emergency medical condition (EMC), including active labor.
+- When a person comes into a medical facility and asks to be evaluated, the hospital must provide a medical screening examination (MSE) to determine if there is an emergency medical condition (EMC), including active labor.
 The hospital may not decide on treatment based on your ability to pay and may not delay treatment to your detriment because they want to prove you can pay, such as pre-authorization from private health insurance.
-Thus the statute puts your welfare above the pocketbook of the hospital.
-The statute requires the hospital to use the medical equipment on hand, such as xray, CAT scan, MRI, EMG, EKG equipment as part of the emergency medical screening (EMC) process.
-So if the hospital just figures you are ok without doing tests, they may be liable under EMTALA.
-EMTALA applies to any patient coming in to the hospital, not just indigent patients.
+Thus, the statute puts your welfare above the pocketbook of the hospital.
+The statute requires the hospital to use the medical equipment on hand, such as x-ray, CAT scan, MRI, EMG, EKG equipment as part of the emergency medical screening (EMC) process.
+So, if the hospital just figures you are ok without doing tests, they may be liable under EMTALA.
+EMTALA applies to any patient coming into the hospital, not just indigent patients.

 Basically, the statue is designed to keep hospitals from dumping patients who cannot pay without figuring out if they are medically in danger and without stabilizing them first.
 Since the hospital can lose their Medicare participation, they take these issues very seriously.